typicalmike002/amd_nintex_forms/README.md

 # amd_nintex_forms
 Technique for bundling  JavaScript AMD modules into Nintex Forms for SharePoint Online and OnPrem.
+It contains a simple gulp file with a watch function for uploading files automatically.
+You will have to add in your site credentials using the sharepoint.config.json file for this feature to work.
+You may also just upload the files manually if gulp isn't really your thing and it will still work.